Coordinator: Cynthia Conrad, Ph.D., Associate Professor

 - A special cohort delivery option for the program is available at our New London campus for busy working professionals who want to complete a master’s degree quickly without sacrificing quality.
 The cohort also meets on Saturday.

-Human Resources Management — Increases proficiency and knowledge in personnel training and development, collective bargaining, organizational effectiveness, and more.
-Public Management — Designed to prepare students for successful managerial positions in the public sector.
+Public Administration — Designed to prepare students for successful managerial positions in the public sector.